AlgoTradingHub/theplatform-book/source/iterators.md

 ## Each left

-Applies dyad to each pair of left argument elements and right argument.
+Applies dyad to each pair of the left argument elements and right argument.

 ```o
 o)1 2 3+\:1